What They Are and How They Work

 History of the Regenerator

-The first patent of the regenerator, known then as an “economiser,” was developed in 1816 and was put into use two years later when the engine was used to pump water in a quarry.
+The first patent of the regenerator, known then as an “economizer,” was issued in 1816.
+Two years later an engine based on this design was used to pump water in a quarry.

 Subsequently, Robert Stirling and his brother produced patents with enhancements to the original configuration, which included pressurization meant to increase the overall power output of the engine.

-Ultimately, the materials used to create these early engines proved unable to withstand the continuous high temperatures required to run them, and foundries that first used Stirling engines eventually when back to steam engines to power their machinery.
+Ultimately, the materials used to build these early engines (typically cast iron) were unable to withstand the continuous high temperatures that Stirling engines require on the hot side and the factories that first used Stirling engines eventually when back to steam engines to power their machinery.

-Modern stainless steels can maintain their high operating temperatures indefinitely.
+Modern stainless steels can maintain their high operating temperatures indefinitely so this is not a problem with modern Stirling engines.

 Please Leave Your Comments